DryPreference/Tempreture-Sensor-PT100-and-Java/README.md

 1. Circuit design
 2. Java application
-3. Enbed into Raspberry pi
+3. Enbed into Raspberry pi or Ardurino
 4. Write HTML to display Tempretures

 Java application has the current version of the Java code.
 Currently it cointains: